The Midnight After: Plot

 Seventeen people board a Hong Kong minibus which is going from Mong Kok to Tai Po.
-The driver Suet, Yau Tsi-chi and Yuki, who are visiting their respective dates; Fat, an aging gangster; Mook Sau-ying, a fortune-telling insurance salesperson; Shun, a computer technician; Pat and Bobby, a married couple; Blind Fai, a drug addict; Au Yeung Wai, a music store salesperson; Lavina, a quiet, buck-toothed woman; Airplane and Glu-Stick, rowdy boys; and university students Tsing, Peter, Dawg, and Hung.
+Driven by the minibus driver Suet, among the bus passengers are Yau Tsi-chi and Yuki, who are visiting their respective dates; Fat, an aging gangster; Mook Sau-ying, a fortune-telling insurance salesperson; Shun, a computer technician; Pat and Bobby, a married couple; Blind Fai, a drug addict; Au Yeung Wai, a music store salesperson; Lavina, a quiet, buck-toothed woman; Airplane and Glu-Stick, rowdy boys; and university students Tsing, Peter, Dawg, and Hung.
 As the minibus enters Lion Rock Tunnel, Fat notices the traffic seemingly disappear, and several other passengers remark upon how quiet the streets have become.
 The university students leave on the first stop, and one of them immediately becomes ill.

 By the second stop, the passengers come to believe they are the only people remaining in Hong Kong.
 They propose various explanations, though Mook insists destiny has brought them together to experience a paranormal event.
 Before leaving, the passengers exchange phone numbers.
 Yau and Yuki leave together, and as Yuki talks about missing her boyfriend, Yau sees a man in a gas mask, though he keeps this from Yuki.
 After she leaves, Yau encounters the university students, all of whom have now become ill.
 They beg him for help as they melt before him.
 Yau swerves to avoid them on his bicycle as he speeds past, and the last remaining student curses him as he dies.
 Yau crosses the tunnel to return home but finds nobody there.

 Each of the passengers receives a phone call comprising noises and mechanical screeches.
 They meet at a diner to discuss it, where Shun reveals he has performed audio analysis on it.
 He decodes English phrases that Au Yeung recognizes as lyrics from David Bowie's song "Space Oddity".
 No one understands its significance, though Mook continues to insist on a paranormal interpretation.
 After each describes their background, Au Yeung bursts into flames from the explosion by his electronics and dies.
 Spooked, Yau describes the man in a gas mask, though Yuki claims not to have been with him at the time.
 Yau spots another man in a gas mask, and he, Bobby, and Fat chase after the man.